Coalition leaders to discuss changes to mask-wearing rules

-The leaders of the Coalition will discuss proposals to end the rules on mandatory mask-wearing at a meeting on Monday.
+The leaders of the three coalition parties will today to discuss proposals to end the rules on mandatory mask-wearing.

-Chief medical officer (CMO) Dr Tony Holohan recommended an end to the mandatory wearing of masks, but they will be advisory in healthcare settings and on public transport.
+Chief medical officer Dr Tony Holohan has recommended an end to the mandatory wearing of masks, but they will be advisory in healthcare settings and on public transport.

-In his letter to Minister for Health Stephen Donnelly, Dr Holohan said: “Nphet concluded that there is no longer a continuing public health rationale for retaining them and advised that the following measures could be removed with effect from 28th February as planned.
+In his letter to Health Minister Stephen Donnelly, Dr Holohan said: “Nphet concluded that there is no longer a continuing public health rationale for retaining them and advised that the following measures could be removed with effect from 28th February as planned.

 “Mandatory mask wearing in areas where it is currently regulated for, including: public transport, taxis, retail and other indoor public settings, and staff in hospitality settings.